Synergies in Communication (SiC)

 Email: sic.section1@gmail.com

-This section provides an interdisciplinary forum for specialists in various fields to share expertise and to reflect together on ways forward, in the current academic context, with all its challenges and opportunities.
-This section will be organised in partnership with the University of Zaragoza, the Doctoral School of Humanities of “Ovidius” University Constanta, and the Romanian Association for Quality Language Services QUEST.
+This section provides an interdisciplinary forum for specialists in various fields to share expertise and to reflect together on the latest developments in science communication, as well as on ways forward in academic and professional contexts, considering both challenges and opportunities.
+This section is organised in cooperation with “the DILAN project”, and builds on our long-standing partnership with the University of Zaragoza, the Doctoral School of Humanities of “Ovidius” University of Constanta, and the Romanian Association for Quality Language Services QUEST, an Associate Member of Eaquals.
 Possible topics include (but are not restricted to):

 - Academic literacy development – case studies from different international contexts;